KieranSweeden/gig-mate/README.md

 ## Resources

-Here contains a list of websites that I found tremendously resourceful during the development of GigMate:
+Here contains a list of resources that I found tremendously resourceful during the development of GigMate:
 - [Stack Overflow](https://stackoverflow.com/)
 - [MDN Web Docs](https://developer.mozilla.org/en-US/)
 - This ["how to get all of an element's siblings with vanilla JS"](https://gomakethings.com/how-to-get-all-of-an-elements-siblings-with-vanilla-js/) post was inspirational for my own use case in retrieving a card's sibling in GigMate.